j-lazo/protein-mrna_parameter_optimization/README.md

 ![equations](eqn_syst.png)

-The Experimental data that needs to be fit is as shown in the figures bellow:

 To solve it simmulated annealing and genetic algorithms were applied.
 An example of genetic algorithms can be found ![here](https://github.com/j-lazo/genetic_algoritm_example).

 ## Data

+The Experimental data that needs to be fit is shown in the figures bellow:

 ![Experimental_1](results/Experimental_1.png)